ray-project/community/sigs/graph-algorithms/CHARTER.md

 ## Objective

-Graphs are becoming increasingly popular for data analysis due to their ability to represent non-structured, high-dimensional data in non-Euclidean space.
+Graphs are becoming increasingly popular for data analysis due to their ability to efficiently represent non-structured, high-dimensional data in non-Euclidean space.
 As a result, many Ray users and Ray Ecosystem library authors have indicated interest in:

 * Scaling out their graph algorithms to multiple nodes;
 * Enabling large-scale distributed graph training, serving, and preprocessing;
 * Training graph neural networks (GNN) on large graph databases;
 * ...and much more.

-To that end, the purpose of this special interest group will be to define and maintain a collection of well-established APIs that implement novel, graph-related functionality not previously available in Ray or its supplemental libraries (Train, Tune, Serve, Datasets, etc.).
+To that end, the purpose of this special interest group will be to define and maintain a collection of well-established APIs and data structures that implement novel, graph-related functionality not previously available in Ray or its supplemental libraries (Train, Tune, Serve, Datasets, etc.).

 ## Scope